LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 variables to inspect the command that was run and the arguments that were passed to it: ``$argc`` and ``$argv``.
 The ``$argc`` variable returns the number of arguments, including the command.
-The ``$argv`` variable returns a staticarray - the first element of which is the command and the remaining elements are the arguments passed to the command.
+The ``$argv`` variable returns a staticarray - the first element which is the command and the remaining elements which are the arguments passed to the command.